sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 A new option 'Suppress Alpha' was added to optionally ignore the Alpha of the loaded image

-Performance of the Node was increased
+Overall performance of the Node was increased significantly

 #####LAYERS MENU

 ######Channel Layer / ChannelLayerMask / ChannelLayerMask (grouped)

-Channel Layer+Masks now work within the context of a layeredShader
+Channel Layer+Masks now works with layeredShaders

-Channel Masks now respect existing masks and mask stacks on creation
+Channel Masks now respect existing masks or mask stacks on creation by converting simple masks into a mask stack and adding the channel mask or in case of existing mask stacks adding to it.

 ######Mask from Selection

-PatchSelectionMasks now work within the context of a layeredShader
+PatchSelectionMasks now work with layeredShaders

-PatchSelectionMasks now respect existing masks and mask stacks on creation
+PatchSelectionMasks now respect existing masks or mask stacks  on creation by converting simple masks into a mask stack and adding the channel mask or in case of existing mask stacks adding to it.

 ##Bugfixes: